builtbybianca/hr-idv-fraud-detection/README.md

 ## Status

 Piloted on real onboarding workflows in a production HR environment.
-This public repository contains the analysis engine only — no pilot data, documents, or employee information of any kind.
+This public repository contains the analysis engine only, no pilot data, documents, or employee information of any kind.